sp4ce-cowboy/tp/docs/UserGuide.md

 UniCa$h **is a desktop application used for university students who want to be more financially conscious, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, UniCa$h can get your contact management tasks done faster than traditional GUI apps.
+If you can type fast, UniCa$h can get your finance management tasks done faster than traditional GUI apps.

 <div class="callout callout-important" markdown="span">
 Please read through sections [Installation](#installation) and [Command Breakdown](#command-breakdown) before approaching any command documentation